osotsia/gossip-network/README.md

 ## Architecture

 The system is designed as a set of isolated, concurrent services communicating via asynchronous channels.
-For a detailed breakdown of the design, components, and data flow, see [architecture.md](architecture.md).
+For a detailed breakdown of the design, components, and data flow, see the documentation in docs/.

 ## FAQ